 - Tip #02 – Do download Google Translate app in your smartphone.
 Its indispensable especially when reading menu or voice translation.
 There many useful apps for trains schedule or even restaurants recommendation.
 But personally, Google Maps is the most useful to me.
 Train, food, car parks, etc, all you need in one free platform.

-- Tip #03 – An international driving license is required, which you can apply online with AA Singapore.
+- Tip #03 – You will need an international driving license which can be applied online with AA Singapore.
 But your local driving license will still be needed for verification by the rental car company.
 Please retain the receipt when pumping petrol as the rental car company may ask for the latest receipt when you return the car.
 Driving in Japan are generally safe as most drivers are law-abiding and traffic rules are similar to Singapore and cars are right-hand drive.

 - Tip #04 – A Suica Card which you can buy from Changi Recommends is absolutely important for travelling on the Japanese transportation network like trains and buses.